-12. Responsibilities of the Board of Governors and Proprietor b) To ensure policies, procedures and training in the schools are effective and comply with the law at all times.
+12. Responsibilities of the Board of Governors and Proprietor

-c) To ensure there is a nominated governor for safeguarding, who takes leadership responsibility at Board level for all safeguarding matters.

-d) To ensure the nominated governor has the required knowledge, skills and expertise to take leadership responsibility for the school's safeguarding arrangements.

-e) To ensure an appropriate senior member of staff, from The Lyceum School is appointed to the role of designated safeguarding lead.

-f) To ensure there is an effective Safeguarding Policy in place, which is consistent with KCSIE (Sept 2023), Working Together (2018) and the requirements of City and Hackney Safeguarding Children's Partnership (CHSCP).

-g) To ensure the policy is available publicly on the school's website.

-h) To ensure child protection files are maintained, which show a clear chronology and the reason for decisions taken.

-i) To ensure there are other appropriate policies and procedures in place to safeguard and promote children's welfare including, but not limited to, a Staff Code of Conduct, Anti-bullying Policy, Behaviour Policy, Relationships & Sex Education Policy.

-j) To ensure that each Dukes organisation has a written behaviour policy and that is it made available to parents through a website or on request.
+- a) To ensure safeguarding and child protection underpin all relevant aspects of process and policy development, and that processes and policies operate with the best interests of pupils at their heart. - b) To ensure policies, procedures and training in the schools are effective and comply with the law at all times. - c) To ensure there is a nominated governor for safeguarding, who takes leadership responsibility at Board level for all safeguarding matters. - d) To ensure the nominated governor has the required knowledge, skills and expertise to take leadership responsibility for the school's safeguarding arrangements. - e) To ensure an appropriate senior member of staff, from The Lyceum School is appointed to the role of designated safeguarding lead. - f) To ensure there is an effective Safeguarding Policy in place, which is consistent with KCSIE (Sept 2023), Working Together (2018) and the requirements of City and Hackney Safeguarding Children's Partnership (CHSCP). - g) To ensure the policy is available publicly on the school's website. - h) To ensure child protection files are maintained, which show a clear chronology and the reason for decisions taken. - i) To ensure there are other appropriate policies and procedures in place to safeguard and promote children's welfare including, but not limited to, a Staff Code of Conduct, Anti-bullying Policy, Behaviour Policy, Relationships & Sex Education Policy. - j) To ensure that each Dukes organisation has a written behaviour policy and that is it made available to parents through a website or on request.
 The behaviour policy should take into account the guidance provided below:

+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1101597/Behaviour_in_schools_guidance_sept_22.pdf
-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file /1101597/Behaviour\in\schools\guidance\sept\22.pdf k) To ensure there is an effective Staff Code of Conduct (including online conduct) which is implemented throughout the school.

-I) To ensure that The Lyceum School holds at least two emergency contact numbers for each child.

-m) To ensure that safer recruitment procedures are followed in accordance with Part 3 of KCSIE and that all relevant checks are carried out on all staff before starting their employment and recorded in the school's Single Central Record (SCR).

-n) To ensure IT systems have appropriate filters installed without unduly restricting access for educational purposes.
+- k) To ensure there is an effective Staff Code of Conduct (including online conduct) which is implemented throughout the school. - I) To ensure that The Lyceum School holds at least two emergency contact numbers for each child. - m) To ensure that safer recruitment procedures are followed in accordance with Part 3 of KCSIE and that all relevant checks are carried out on all staff before starting their employment and recorded in the school's Single Central Record (SCR). - n) To ensure IT systems have appropriate filters installed without unduly restricting access for educational purposes.